Start dates for courses

 Study mode refers to whether you study full time or part time.

-Delivery mode is the way your course is delivered.
-It includes:
+Delivery mode is the way your course is delivered, and includes:

-Most standard units have a fixed weekly timetable and include lectures and tutorials.
-Under the VU Block Model, you'll learn in classes and workshops (and sometimes labs) rather than in lectures.
+Under the VU Block Model, you'll learn in classes and workshops (and sometimes labs), set out in a fixed weekly timetable.

 VU Block Model classes